mess79/silver/api.md

 Post is the only active verb for this route.
 Expecting a payload in JSON

-Reurns a JSON object with login confirmation and user details
+Returns a JSON object with login confirmation and user details

 ### URL: /logoff